benjaminweymouth/Proof-of-Authority-Blockchain-Project/POA Development Chain/README.md

 # Blockchain Proof of Authority Development Chain

-In this repository, I will set up a Testnet called BenjaminCoin to allow for offline development.
+In this repository, I will set up a Testnet called BenjaminCoin to allow for offline BlockChain development.
 I will utilize Puppeth, to generate your genesis block, Geth, a command-line tool, and the Clique Proof of Authority algorithm.

 ##  Environment setup instructions and dependencies.

+Here are two installations that must take place before any development or blockchain configuration can occur.

 1) install Go Ethereum (Geth link: https://geth.ethereum.org/downloads/) and install into a folder named as Blockchain-Tools
 2) install MyCrypto (MyCrypto link: https://mycrypto.com/)

 ## Concepts and Analysis: Blockchain, BlockTime, ChainID.

-This exercise will refer to a number of concepts directly and indirectly.
-It is important to understand these key concepts.
+Here are a few concepts to reinforce the understanding of blockchain, nodes and how they work together.
+Since this exercise will refer to a number of concepts directly and indirectly, it is important to understand these key concepts.

 <em>Blockchain:</em> A Blockchain is a computing architecture that utilizes distributed processing and cryptography in order to create a secure, immutable and decentralized ledger upon which transactions and be made without the need for a centralized clearing authority.
 This form of distributed computing is utilized in this exercise to demonstrate how a blockchain can be spun up and leveraged to facilitate transactions between ethereum wallets.
 However, the Blockchain goes far beyond the scope of this exercise and is a continually changing and fundamentally altering various incumbant industrial transactions.